Looking At ASML Holding's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for ASML Holding options trades today is 217.78 with a total volume of 8,649.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for ASML Holding's big money trades within a strike price range of $400.0 to $750.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for ASML Holding's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of ASML Holding's whale trades within a strike price range from $500.0 to $760.0 in the last 30 days.

 ASML Holding Option Volume And Open Interest Over Last 30 Days